By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 Short description

 When you create an EKS Anywhere cluster, the process also creates a bootstrap cluster on the administrative machine.
-This bootstrap cluster is a Kubernetes in Docker (KinD) cluster, and it facilitates the creation of the EKS Anywhere cluster.
-To clean up this KinD cluster, stop the KinD containers and remove the KinD container images.
-This workflow successfully cleans up resources that use Docker as the provider.
-For other providers, you must complete additional steps on the virtual machines (VMs) for the control plane and nodes.
+This bootstrap cluster is a Kubernetes in Docker (KinD) cluster that facilitates the creation of the EKS Anywhere cluster.
+To clean up the KinD cluster, stop the KinD containers and remove the KinD container images.

 Resolution

-Clean up resources on the administrative machine (for Docker)
+Clean up resources on the administrative machine for Docker

 Because the kind delete cluster command requires KinD installation, this script doesn't use the command.
-Instead, EKS Anywhere uses KinD binaries from temporary containers to setup clusters:
+Instead, EKS Anywhere uses KinD binaries from temporary containers to set up clusters:

 EKSA_CLUSTER_NAME="YOUR_CLUSTER_NAME"